NCI-CCR-BTEP/introduction_to_jupyter_notebook_2021129/README.md

 * In Windows (I have a Windows 10 PC)
   - Goto Start
   - Then there should be a menu for Anaconda - open this
-  - Click on Jupyter-Notebook
+  - Click on Jupyter-Notebook (see Figure 4)

 <img src="anaconda_jupyter_windows10.png" />
-Figure 2: Starting Jupyter on Windows PC
+Figure 4: Starting Jupyter on Windows PC

-## Figure 3 and Figure 4 show examples of R and Python Jupyter Notebooks.
+## Figure 5 and Figure 6 show examples of R and Python Jupyter Notebooks.

 <img src="jupyte_r_notebook_example.png" />
-Figure 3: Example R Jupyter Notebook
+Figure 5: Example R Jupyter Notebook

 <img src="jupyter_python_notebook_example.png" />
-Figure 4: Example Python Jupyter Notebook
+Figure 6: Example Python Jupyter Notebook
 </p>

 ## Other ways to inferface with Jupyter Notebook